Toni Collette: 2012–2017: Independent films and Broadway return

 Collette's first release of 2012 was the independent comedy drama Mental.
 She played Shaz, a hitchhiker who is hired as a nanny to take care of five mentally ill sisters.
 Despite giving the film a negative review, Gary Goldstein of the Los Angeles Times said that the actor "rips into her woolly role as if channeling a leftover personality from her United States of Tara days."
 Luke Buckmaster of Crikey called her "charismatic and all-inhabiting".
 She received her third AACTA Best Actress nomination for the role.
 Later in the year, she played Peggy, a supporting role in the biographical drama, Hitchcock.
 Deborah Ross, writing for The Spectator, provided an unenthusiastic review and wrote, "[Hitchcock] wastes many of its cast members - particularly Toni Collette."

-In 2013 Collette earned critical acclaim for her work in the independent film The Way, Way Back, opposite Steve Carell and Sam Rockwell, and in Enough Said, with Julia Louis-Dreyfus and James Gandolfini.
+In 2013, Collette was seen in the independent film The Way, Way Back, opposite Steve Carell and Sam Rockwell, and in Enough Said, with Julia Louis-Dreyfus and James Gandolfini.
 For The Way, Way Back, she received positive reviews: Andrew O'Hehir of Salon magazine praised her "brilliant, understated performance;" Peter Travers of Rolling Stone noticed her star quality; Berardinelli described her adaptability and said that she gives a performance far and above what the role required.
 Her performance in Enough Said was also well received; Katie Smith-Wong of FlickFeast praised her for bringing humour to the film but Joseph Walsh of CinVue said that she was underused.
 Later that year, Collette starred in the CBS TV drama, Hostages, which received reviews that were generally favourable, but weak ratings.
 RedEye's Curt Wagner was fascinated by her performance, while Verne Gay of Newsday felt she was "superb", and USA Today's Bianco as "nuanced" and "grounded".
 The series aired for fifteen episodes and, due to a combination of low ratings and a closed narrative, did not return for a second season.

 In the comedy drama Lucky Them (2013), which debuted at the Toronto International Film Festival, Collette portrayed Ellie Klug, a music critic assigned to write about a disappeared musician and childhood sweetheart, and tasked herself to track him down.
 She took on the role because she felt the script had a realistic and in-depth approach to topics like self-sufficiency and self-realization.
 She later said that, out of all the roles she had played, Ellie resembled her the most.
 The film earned "generally favorable reviews", with praise for her performance.
 David Rooney of The Hollywood Reporter wrote that it was "centered by smart, soulful work by the wonderful Toni Collette" and that she played her character "with warmth, realness and emotional transparency that make you stay with her even when she's pushing people away."
 The film also screened at the Tribeca Film Festival, where Joe Bendel of Libertas Film Magazine ranked her performance as the fourth-best of the festival.
 Upon release, Mike D'Angelo of The Dissolve wrote that she "is capable of anything".